azarboon/cheat-sheet-aws/README.md

 Amazon Glue: ETL service.
 It **requires significant coding efforts**.
 You can write transformed data in a compressed format.

 EMR: MapReduce, big data workloads such as Spark, Hive, Hadoop.
 EMR requires **infra management and significant coding effort**.

+AWS Polly: text-to-speech service. **Speech Synthesis Markup Language** gives you additional control and lets you define custom words such as abbreviations and acronyms.

 ### AWS Organizations